taikoxyz/docs/src/content/docs/guides/receive-tokens.md

 ## Receive some Holesky testnet Ether

-Taiko (Katla) is currently deployed on Holesky testnet.
+Taiko (Hekla) is currently deployed on Holesky testnet.
 Check out [faucetlink.to](https://faucetlink.to/) for a list of Holesky ether faucets!

-## Receive some Katla testnet tokens
+## Receive some Hekla testnet tokens

-HORSE is a dummy testnet token we deployed on Taiko (Katla).
+HORSE is a dummy testnet token we deployed on Taiko (Hekla).
 You can see all deployed contracts [here](/network-reference/addresses).
-Navigate to the [bridge](https://bridge.katla.taiko.xyz) and click "Faucet" on the sidebar to receive some HORSE.
+Navigate to the [bridge](https://bridge.hekla.taiko.xyz) and click "Faucet" on the sidebar to receive some HORSE.

 ## Receive some TTKOk